Mir-Fahad-Abdullah/Gradify_NSU/README.md

 # Title: NSU CGPA Calculator
 ## Project Overview
-This project introduces a CGPA calculator that is capable of calculating CGPA according to the NSU (North South University) greading policy.
+This project introduces a CGPA calculator that is capable of calculating CGPA according to the NSU (North South University) greading policy using **Java** and **JavaFX**.

-**Language used:**
-* Java
-* JavaFX

 **NSU grading policy:**